Matthew 8:27: Commentary from the Church Fathers

 Adamantius (Pseudo-Origen): "Let us therefore come to Him with joy, saying with the Prophet, Arise, O Lord, why sleepest thou?
 (Ps.
 44:23.)
 And He will command the winds, that is, the dæmons, who raise the waves, that is, the rulers of the world, to persecute the saints, and He shall make a great calm around both body and spirit, peace for the Church, stillness for the world."

 Rabanus Maurus: "Otherwise; The sea is the turmoil of the world; the boat in which Christ is embarked is to be understood the tree of the cross, by the aid of which the faithful having passed the waves of the world, arrive in their heavenly country, as on a safe shore, whither Christ goes with His own; whence He says below, He that will come after me, let him deny himself, and take up his cross, and follow me.
 (Mat.
 16:24.)
 When then Christ was fixed on the cross, a great commotion was raised, the minds of His disciples being troubled at His passion, and the boat was covered by the waves.
 For the whole strength of persecution was around the cross of Christ, on which He died; as it is here, But he was asleep.
 His sleep is death.
 The disciples awaken the Lord, when troubled at His death; they seek His resurrection with earnest prayers, saying, Save us, by rising again; we perish, by our trouble at Thy death.
 He rises again, and rebukes the hardness of their hearts, as we read in other places.
 He commands the winds, in that He overthrew the power of the Devil; He commanded the sea, in that He disappointed the malice of the Jews; and there was a great calm, because the minds of the disciples were calmed when they beheld His resurrection."

 Bede: "Or; The boat is the present Church, in which Christ passes over the sea of this world with His own, and stills the waves of persecution.
 Wherefore we may wonder, and give thanks."

+Later commentary

+Cornelius a Lapide believes these men were not the disciples, but rather sailors and others who were in the ships because normally the apostles or disciples were named as such.
+There was much wonder since the miracle seemed to surpass those of Moses.
+Pope Francis sees this verse as a mark of Jesus living "in full harmony with creation".